jakob-bagterp/browserist/docs/user-guide/performance/ignore-images.md

 # Ignore Images
+## Why Ignore Images?
 It's often faster to load pages when you don't download images.
+So if you don't need to process images when scraping a web page, simply don't wait for such media data – often heavy payloads – and use less bandwidth.

+## How to Configure
-With Browserist, it's simple to configure:
+With Browserist, it's simple to configure.
+As the default setting for `disable_images` is `False` in `BrowserSettings`, we simply alter it to `True` like this:

 ```python
 from browserist import Browser, BrowserSettings